lncm/invoicer/README.md

 **NOTE:** Before running make sure `invoicer.conf` exists somewhere.
 To see what's expected in it, please refer to `invoicer.example.conf` file.

 * Provide all credentials needed by LND and bitcoind,
+* Or (if you use ex. neutrino) disable bitcoind dependency by adding: `off-chain-only=true` to config,
 * Make sure the certificate provided via `tls = ` in `[lnd]` section has your domain/IP added,
 * To have `GET /history` endpoint available, make sure to add `user = "password"` pairs to `[users]` section,
 * By default all API paths start with `localhost:8080/api/`,